Music Copyright by Steve Wille from CEFM

 Overview of public performance

-When you purchase a CD or DVD you purchase a certain amount of copyright with it and that is the right to listen or watch them in your own domestic circle.
+When you purchase a CD, DVD or digital file, you purchase a certain amount of copyright with it and that is the right to listen or watch them in your own domestic circle.
 When you take this into a school and allow a group of people/students to watch/listen to the recording, then this is a public performance.
 Pupils at a school are members of the public outside of the exemption above.

 Helpline